ArthropodAssault/PureCrystal-1.1/README.md

 Non-Cannon Move Changes:
 ============
-If playing the ROM with the physical-special split, all move's physical/special categorization is in line with the mainline games, other than mud slap, which has been changed from special to physical in this ROM.
+If playing the ROM with the physical-special split (PureCrystalPSS), all move's physical/special categorization is in line with the mainline games.

-Rock Smash has 75 base power and a 30% probability of causing a defense drop